 Snowflake is software that provides users with a data lake and warehousing environment for their data processing, unification and transformation.
 It is designed to simplify complex data pipelines and can be used with other data integration tools for greater functionality.

 Snowflake supports data transformation both during loading and after it is loaded into the platform environment.
-The software has integration from many popular tools and solutions for easy data extraction and transformation into the target database through native connectivity with Snowflake.
+The software has integration with many popular tools and solutions for easy data extraction and transformation into the target database through native connectivity with Snowflake.
 Snowflake takes care of multiple integration operations, including the preparation, migration, movement and management of data.
-In addition, the system provides capabilities for data loading from external and internal file locations, bulk loading, continuous loading and other data loading options.
+In addition, the system provides capabilities for data loading from external and internal file locations, bulk loading, continuous loading and other data loading options (Figure A).

 Databricks gives users multiple methods for visualizing their data, including choropleth maps, marker maps, heatmaps, counters, pivot tables, charts, cohorts, markers, funnels, box plots, sunbursts, sankeys and word clouds.
-Once users store their data within their Databricks SQL data lake, they can create and save visualizations of their stored data.
-Users can then edit, clone, customize, or aggregate their visualizations.
+Once users store their data within their Databricks SQL data lake, they can create and save visualizations of their stored data (Figure B).
+Users can then edit, clone, customize or aggregate their visualizations.
 When they are happy with their visualizations, users can download them as image files or add them to their platform dashboards.

 With the Snowflake web interface, Snowsight, users can visualize their data and query results as charts.
 Snowsight supports bar charts, line charts, scorecards, scatterplots and heat grids.
 Users can configure their data visualizations by adjusting their chart columns, column attributes and chart appearance.
 For example, to view data from specific time periods, users can select the buckets of time in the inspector panel to adjust the display without needing to modify their query.
 In addition, aggregation functions allow the system to determine single values from data points in a chart, and users can download their charts as .png files.